Cell Products ⇢ Wild-type cells ⇢

 Frequently asked questions

-Do Opti-HEPs express ASGR1?
+Do Ulti-HEPs express ASGR1?

 Yes, ASGR1 and ASGR2 has been detected by qPCR analysis and ICC and has been shown to localize on the cell membrane.